 The fastest, most efficient way for recommenders to submit reference letters is online.
 However, writers are welcome to return letters via mail or in person if they so prefer.
-All confidential letters turned in to The Career Center’s Reference Letter Service (RLS) by someone other than the letter writer must arrive in sealed envelopes signed over the seal by the authors of the letters.
+All confidential letters turned in to the University Career Center’s Reference Letter Service (RLS) by someone other than the letter writer must arrive in sealed envelopes signed over the seal by the authors of the letters.
 Non-confidential letters may be turned in by the writer or the file holder.

 What happens if I forget to indicate my preference for a confidential or non-confidential letter?

-Letters received without the evaluation form provided by The Career Center’s Reference Letter Service (RLS), or without your signature indicating your preference for a confidential or non-confidential letter, will automatically be classified as non-confidential.
+Letters received without the evaluation form provided by the University Career Center’s Reference Letter Service (RLS), or without your signature indicating your preference for a confidential or non-confidential letter, will automatically be classified as non-confidential.
 You may not change the status of a letter after it has been received in the RLS.

 May I include a transcript, resume, curriculum vitae, or additional material in my file?

-No. The Career Center’s Reference Letter Service (RLS) only houses reference letters.
+No. The University Career Center’s Reference Letter Service (RLS) only houses reference letters.
 If you wish to send additional materials with your reference letters to a specific organization, you may also choose the Letters Plus! shipping option.

 How can I collect letters from individuals living in other countries?

 You may request references from letter writers living abroad by following the same procedure.
 Request letters abroad well ahead of any deadlines, especially if the writer will be returning the letter via international mail.
 Exercise caution if the writer is not a native speaker and/or is not accustomed to U.S. norms for reference letter writing.
-Should the letter be written in a language other than English, it is strongly recommended that you make arrangements to provide The Career Center’s Reference Letter Service (RLS) with an official translation.
+Should the letter be written in a language other than English, it is strongly recommended that you make arrangements to provide The University Career Center’s Reference Letter Service (RLS) with an official translation.

 Will I be notified when a new letter is added to my file?

-Because of the volume of letters received daily, The Career Center’s Reference Letter Service (RLS) is unable to notify you each time a letter is added to your file.
+Because of the volume of letters received daily, the University Career Center’s Reference Letter Service (RLS) is unable to notify you each time a letter is added to your file.
 You may check online which letters have been received by the RLS by using your University of Michigan uniqname and password.
 If you do not have a current University of Michigan uniqname, please contact the RLS at 734/764-7459 or e-mail firstname.lastname@example.org, and a staff member will gladly check your file for you.

 How do I submit a request to have my letters sent?

-The Career Center’s Reference Letter Service (RLS) accepts request forms submitted online, and by mail, fax, or in person.
+The University Career Center’s Reference Letter Service (RLS) accepts request forms submitted online, and by mail, fax, or in person.
 The RLS cannot accept requests by phone or e-mail.